OneMoreSummer/academic-kickstart/content/post/how-goldilocks-beats-david-goliath-a-look-at-the-underdog-effect-in-english-cricket/index.md

 ![](bowling-half-year-effects.png)

+H2 perform better in 3 of the 6 format/role combinations.
+H2 are better at Test batting & bowling and ODI bowling.
+H1 are better at ODI batting and T20I batting & bowling.
+These effects are mostly due to variable effects from Q1 and Q4.
+Q2 & Q3 are far more similar to each other and consistent across the study.

 **Limitations**

 This only applies to English cricket.
 Differences in [Relative Age Effect](https://onemoresummer.co.uk/post/what-is-relative-age-effect/) profiles have been found [across the world](https://onemoresummer.co.uk/post/do-late-born-players-really-excel-in-elite-cricket-part-3-does-country-matter/) and further investigation is required to see if normal RAE exists, or if a Goldilocks or Underdog Effect is dominant.